Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+* Fixed: Dont cut meta-tag description in the middle of a word
 * Fixed: Compatibility issues with certain editor plugins = 1.14.13 =
 * Fixed: Problems when saving ads